kosson/ojs-tools/ojsxml/README.md

 ALTER TABLE journalsunibuc.publications ADD CONSTRAINT publications_primary_contact_id FOREIGN KEY (primary_contact_id) REFERENCES journalsunibuc.authors(author_id) ON DELETE SET NULL ON UPDATE RESTRICT;
 ```

-You could redo the connections manualy, but after doing this for a few rounds, it gets tedious.
+You could redo the connections manualy using DBeaver, but after doing this for a few rounds, it gets tedious.
+So, the SQL script is the way to go.

 Provided all went well, you have successfuly imported a whole issue.
+Congratulations!

 ## Annex 1